 People may substitute meth if their supply of opioids is unavailable.
-Meth may be cheaper and more readily available.
-Using meth with opioids helps individuals feel balanced and function day-to-day because opioids (a depressant/downer), combine with meth (a stimulant or upper) to create a sense of physical and emotional balance.
+Methamphetamines may be cheaper and more readily available.
+Using methamphetamines with opioids helps individuals feel balanced and function day-to-day because opioids (a depressant/downer), combine with meth (a stimulant or upper) to create a sense of physical and emotional balance.

 Meth-What Is It?

 Meth or methamphetamine is a synthetic drug that increases brain activity to create feelings of euphoria and alertness.
 The drug is produced in illegal labs by mixing common chemicals.
 One key ingredient is pseudoephedrine (active ingredient in cold medications).

 Meth resembles ice or glass, and is odourless.
 It can be snorted, smoked, injected, swallowed or inserted.
 The effects last 6-24 hours.

 1) Rush: initial response, lasts up to 30 minutes

 2) High: feeling aggressively argumentative, lasts 4-16 hours

 3) Binge: urge to maintain the high by smoking/injecting more.

 4) Tweaking: the binge has peaked.
 Can experience hallucinations, perceived as dangerous and psychotic.
 The risk for self-harming behaviour is at a high